ZeeshaanDayam/MayTheForthBeWithYou/README.md

-Below is an example of a README.md file you could use for your project:

----

 # FORTH Interpreter in Haskell

 This project is a FORTH interpreter implemented in Haskell.
 It is designed as an assignment template to help you learn Haskell, the Cabal build system, and unit/functional testing.
 The interpreter supports arithmetic operations, string manipulation, and a few built-in functions like `EMIT`, `CR`, `STR`, `CONCAT2`, and `CONCAT3`.